DbRepository

 }

-Below is the recommended way when exposing a method that return the records related to a parent entity.
+Recommended implementation for a method that returns records related to a parent entity:

 public IEnumerable<Order> GetCustomerOrders(int customerId,